-• Highlight some text in any application (that is, any application that supports Mac OS X Services, which should be all applications these days, ahem.)
+• Highlight some text in any application (that is, any application that supports Mac OS X Services, which should be all applications these days, ahem)

-- Press the Clipping keyboard shortcut (Command-Shift-Option-Period by default), or open the application menu and then the Services submenu, then choose OmniFocus: Send to Inbox. - A new item, with the highlighted content (rich text and embedded images) as its note, lands in the quick entry window for you to revise and save.
+- Press the Clipping keyboard shortcut (if you have set one in OmniFocus Clippings preferences), or open the application menu and then the Services submenu, then choose OmniFocus: Send to Inbox. - A new item, with the highlighted content (rich text and embedded images) as its note, lands in the quick entry window for you to revise and save.